zoffline/zwift-offline/README.md

 * Create a ``multiplayer.txt`` file in the ``storage`` directory.
 * If you are not running zoffline on the same PC that Zwift is running: create a ``server-ip.txt`` file in the ``storage`` directory containing the IP address of the PC running zoffline.
   * TCP ports 80, 443, 3025 and UDP port 3024 will need to be open on the PC running zoffline if its running remotely.
-* Start Zwift and create an account in the new Zwift launcher (desktop solution only, for Android go to `https://<zoffline ip>/signup/`).
+* Start Zwift and create an account in the launcher (desktop solution only, for Android go to `https://<zoffline ip>/signup/`).
   * This account will only exist on your zoffline server and has no relation with your actual Zwift account.

 </details>